 Spend wisely while you’re there

-The opportunity to travel abroad doesn’t have to cost a lot – and should be safe.
-Call us at 888.732.8562 or visit your local branch to notify us of your travel plans, particularly if you intend to use your LGFCU debit or credit card overseas.
-In case of emergency while abroad, add the country code (011) before the toll free number if you are unable to access your account, lose your card or notice account fraud.
+Traveling abroad doesn’t have to cost a lot — and should be safe.
+Call us at 888.732.8562 or visit your local branch to notify us of your travel plans, especially if you intend to use your debit card or credit card overseas.
+In case of emergency while abroad, add the country code (011) before the toll-free number if you are unable to access your account, lose your card or notice account fraud.